 Segmentation Variable Survey Question Response Options

 Full-time

 Part-time

 Employment status What is your current employment status?
 Homemaker

 what is your current employment status?
 Non-employed student

 Unemployed

 Retired

 Never

-Counting only object distance trips (100 miles or less one Less than once a MONTH
+Commute to work or school frequency Counting only short-distance trips (100 miles or less one Less than once a MONTH

-Commute to work or Counting only short-distance trips (100 miles or less one way), please estimate about how often you typically make 1-3 times a MONTH
+way), please estimate about how often you typically make 1-3 times a MONTH

-school frequency each of the following types of trips, by any means of travel: commuting to work or school 1-2 times a WEEK
+each of the following types of trips, by any means of travel: 1-2 times a WEEK

-3-4 times a WEEK
+commuting to work or school 3-4 times a WEEK

 5 or more times a WEEK

 Applicability of home-to-work commute time and distance How long does it usually take you to get to work (one way)?
 Write in (mins.), or "Not applicable" check box

 How far do you live from work?
 Write in (mi.), or "Not applicable" check box

 History of telecommuting We are interested in knowing which of the following you have already done and why Telecommute (part- or full-time) "Not done or not applicable" check box, and "Done: How long ago?" write in (yrs.)

 History of working a compressed schedule We are interested in knowing which of the following you have already done and why Adopt a compressed work week (such as a "9/80" schedule) "Not done or not applicable" check box, and "Done: How long ago?" write in (yrs.)

 23 or younger

 24-40

 Age category What is your age?
 41-64

 65-74

 75 or older